Spring Garden Revival

 Understanding Thatch Buildup in Aurora’s Heavy Clay Soils

-Aurora’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0–8.5), which slows microbial activity and organic matter decomposition.
-The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
-Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
+Aurora’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that limits microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, Aurora’s clay soils compound drainage issues, restrict air movement to roots, and create favorable conditions for fungal diseases.
 Key indicators that dethatching is needed include:

 • Spongy or matted grass surface